 Every time I hear this fact, I internally roll my eyes.
 What other in-school factor would impact students more?
 The quality of the food in the cafeteria?
 The size of the rooms?
 The cleanliness of the hallways?
 Of course the person with whom kids spend six hours a day has the most impact.

-But I also use this finding to feel superior to my principal any time I worry about her judging me.
+But you can also use this finding to feel superior to your principal whenever you worry about her opinion of you.

-It is the teacher, not the principal, who has the greatest impact on students.
+It is the teacher, not the principal, who has the greatest impact on student learning.

-That means that the person who is sitting in the back of my room evaluating my performance opted to take a job that has less impact on the only people who really matter in a school than the one I have chosen.
-What could their reasons have been for making such a choice?
+That means that the person who is sitting in the back of your room evaluating your performance opted to take a job that has less impact on the only people who really matter in a school than the one you have chosen.
+Their reasons don’t matter.

-Perhaps they wanted to make more money.
-They wanted to lead.
-They were frustrated by administrators when they were teaching and felt they could do better.
-Their talents are better suited to leading adults than children.
-Or maybe they decided they didn’t want to teach any more and there weren’t too many other jobs they were qualified to do.
+Maybe they wanted to make more money.
+Perhaps they were frustrated by administrators when they were teaching and felt they could do better.
+Their talents could simply be better suited to leading adults than children.
+Or maybe they decided they didn’t want to teach anymore and there weren’t too many other jobs they were qualified to do.

+Who cares.
 Choose whichever reason you like for them.
 It doesn’t matter if it’s accurate.
 Remember, you’re doing this to relieve your stress.
-So if it helps to imagine your principal as a completely ineffective former teacher who got fed up, quit, and then decided to take out her frustrations on other teachers, go ahead and do it.
-Feeling superior does wonders for self-confidence.
+So if it helps to imagine your principal as a completely ineffectual former teacher who got fed up, quit, and then decided to take out her frustrations on other teachers, go ahead and do it.
+Feeling superior does wonders for one’s self-confidence.

 If All Else Fails

-I sometimes remind myself that the only thing that matters about my evaluation is that it’s good enough for my employer to invite me back next year.
-Because next year, I get to be evaluated all over again.
-It’s all just another show where everything is made up and the points don’t matter.
+Remind yourself of this reality: the only thing that really matters about your evaluation is that it’s good enough for your employer to invite you back next year.
+Don’t get caught up worrying about your final score or whether you’re “effective” or “developing.”
+Who cares?
+Because guess what?
+Next year, you get to be evaluated all over again.

 How to Act

-When I’ve convinced myself that I don’t really care what my principal thinks of me, I can relax and perform.
-In fact, I make it a goal to appear even calmer than I normally am in front of my students.
-The biggest thing I want to convey during an observed lesson is self-confidence.
+Once you’ve convinced yourself that you don’t really care what your principal thinks of you, you can relax and perform.
+Make it a goal to appear even calmer than you normally are in front of your students.
+The biggest thing you want to convey during an observed lesson is self-confidence.
 Here’s why:

 Confidence inspires confidence.
-During this year’s Super Bowl, the Atlanta Falcons were trouncing the New England Patriots.
-But the Patriots had the most confident player on the field.
-Even though it looked hopeless for the Patriots, there wasn’t a fan who watched that game that didn’t believe Tom Brady could bring them back.
-Tom Brady exudes confidence.
+During the 2017 Super Bowl, the Atlanta Falcons were trouncing the New England Patriots.
+Atlanta had a 28-3 lead in the third quarter, but the Patriots had the most confident player on the field.
+Even though it looked hopeless for the Pats, there wasn’t a fan who watched that game that didn’t believe Tom Brady could bring them back.
+Tom Brady exudes confidence, and his self-belief rubs off on those observing him.

-When the principal walks into my room to observe me, the only thing I think about is projecting confidence.
-My voice is even.
-I don’t gesture much.
-I respond calmly to students, including any misbehavior.
-The message I want to send is: I do this every day.
+When the principal walks into your room, project confidence.
+Keep your voice calm and even.
+Don’t gesture much.
+Resist the urge to put on a show.
+It will come off as inauthentic and overcompensatory.
+Respond calmly to students, including any misbehavior.
+The message you want to send is: I do this every day.
 It’s no big deal.
 I can handle whatever comes my way.
-I smile, tell a joke, and move leisurely throughout the room.
-And I try not to look at the principal.
+Smile, tell a joke, move leisurely throughout the room.

 - You lack confidence.

-- Your focus isn’t on the students, where it should be.
+- Your focus isn’t on the students, which is where it should be.

-You are on your way to being marked down.
-The principal won’t fear giving you a 1 or a 2, because you’ve already shown self-doubt.
+The principal won’t fear marking you down because you’ve already signaled self-doubt.
 You’re almost asking for it.
 It would be inconsistent of you to later stand up for yourself when you meet with him to discuss the lesson.
 People rarely act inconsistently.

 What do you tell yourself before an observation?
 What mental tricks do you use to stay calm and confident?
 Tell us in the comments!